 Clients liked remote services and shopping during the pandemic as well.
 However, their preferences have nuances.

 According to one of Verint’s reports, only 23% of customers would still prefer to visit a store for any interaction.
-Yet, such clients are not ready to replace live communication with digital tools completely.
-73% would rather write or talk to your team member (especially when there is a problem) than an autoresponder.
+Yet, such clients are not ready to completely replace live communication with digital tools.
+Meanwhile, 73% would rather write or talk to your team member (especially when there is a problem) than an autoresponder.
 That’s fair enough.

-Some of these clients are also returning to face-to-face meetings, especially at the beginning of their relationship with suppliers.
-However, 50% of customers are ready to start with remote consultations, and 20% even with digital self-service.
+Some of these clients also return to face-to-face meetings, especially at the beginning of their supplier relationship.
+However, 50% of customers are ready to start with remote consultations, and 20% are even with digital self-service.
 As their relationship with the supplier develops, their desire to switch to modern technologies will only grow.

 5 Business Benefits from Digital Offices